tkuenneth/tkuenneth/README.md

 #### Android 11

 I also wrote a German book about Android development.
 The first edition was published in 2011.
-It has seen 6 editions.
+It has seen six editions.
 While it is now out of print, the latest edition is available online completely for free: https://openbook.rheinwerk-verlag.de/android11/

+#### Einstieg in Eclipse / Eclipse

+Back in 2007, German publisher Galileo Computing (later Rheinwerk Verlag) published the first edition of my book about the Eclipse IDE.
+There have been five editions.
+The successor was published by Hanser in 2018.

+#### Java für Windows

+My first book was published in 2006.
+It shows how to make Java apps that look and behave more like native Windows apps.